sagiahrac/llm-d-kv-cache-manager/examples/valkey_configuration.md

-# Valkey Configuration Example for KV-Cache Manager
+# Valkey Configuration Example for KV-Cache

-This example demonstrates how to configure the KV-Cache Manager to use Valkey as the backend for KV-block indexing.
+This example demonstrates how to configure the KV-Cache indexer to use Valkey as the backend for KV-block indexing.

 ## Basic Valkey Configuration